 A loan modification is what it sounds like—a modification to your existing loan (rather than a new loan through refinancing).

 A loan modification should not come with closing costs, which can make it sound more attractive than refinancing.
-But keep in mind that this option type is usually reserved for a borrower experiencing financial hardship and usually requires a hardship letter or documentation.
+But keep in mind that this option type is usually reserved for a borrower experiencing financial hardship and usually requires a financial hardship letter or documentation.

 Banks sometimes offer mortgage loan modification options to a homeowner in the instance that they are ineligible for refinancing and are having trouble making payments on their loans.